jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 of attack that have been less prevalent in the past year compared to previous years.
-Such attacks involve injecting malicious source code directly into an open source projects repository, and have been conducted in various ways, including:stealing credentials from a project maintainer (see rest\-client, 819\)releasing new versions of a project to a public repository (see bootstrap\-sass, 419\)contributing pull requests to a project that includes malicious code (see event\-stream, 1118\)tampering with open source developer tools that inject malicious code into downstream applica\- tions (see Octopus Scanner, 520\).
+Such attacks involve injecting malicious source code directly into an open source project’s repository, and have been conducted in various ways, including:

+⊲stealing credentials from a project maintainer (see rest\-client, 8/19\)

+⊲releasing new versions of a project to a public repository (see bootstrap\-sass, 4/19\)

+⊲contributing pull requests to a project that includes malicious code (see event\-stream, 11/18\)

+⊲tampering with open source developer tools that inject malicious code into downstream applica\- tions (see Octopus Scanner, 5/20\).
 With code injections, it is likely that no one knows the malware is there, except for the person that planted it.
-This approach allows adversaries to surreptitiously set traps upstream, and then carry out attacks downstream once the vulnerability has moved through the supply chain and into the code bases of thousands of companies.
+This approach allows adversaries to surreptitiously “set traps” upstream, and then carry out attacks downstream once the vulnerability has moved through the supply chain and into the code bases of thousands of companies.